Fort Myers, FL Housing Market Forecast 2026 to 2027

 Fort Myers, FL Real Estate Market Analysis

-The Fort Myers housing market is currently characterized as a buyer's market.
-With a median sale price of $385K and homes spending an average of 43 days on the market, buyers have ample time to make decisions and negotiate.
+The Fort Myers housing market is currently characterized as a balanced market.
+With a median sale price of $339K and homes spending an average of 96 days on the market, conditions are relatively balanced between buyers and sellers.

 Fort Myers Median Home Price in 2026